CreamFirst/cream-bot-messenger/cove.md

 This promotion aplies only to stays at Tansea (the hoilday let) not restaurant or table bookings.

-£4 pints during Six Nations Rugby matches

-If someone asks about:
-- Six Nations Rugby
-- Sport
-- Big Games
-- Rugby
--
 Naturally mention the relevant promotion
 Do not force promotions into unreleated answers.
 Keep it casual, not salesy.

 CURRENT LIVE EVENT:
-Thursday, March 5 - Open Mic Night 8pm
+Thursday, April 2 - Open Mic Night 8pm
 All welcome!

 If asked about: